-In addition to paying employees their basic pay and other pay-related items such as overtime and bonuses, it is not uncommon for employers to provide benefits and reimburse expenses incurred by their employees in the performance of their duties.
-See Simon’s Taxes E4.1210 (subscription sensitive).
+In addition to paying employees their basic pay and other pay-related items such as overtime and bonuses, it is not uncommon for employers to provide benefits and reimburse business expenses.
+See Simon’s Taxes E4.1210.

-Unless, there is an exemption in the legislation, the value of these benefits and expenses needs to be reported to HMRC at year end so that tax and Class 1A NICs can be collected.
-Class 1A National Insurance (NI) is an employer only charge (there is no corresponding employee NI charge) on benefits and expenses that have not been subjected to the normal Class 1 NI through the payroll.
-See Simon’s Taxes E8.1119 (subscription sensitive).
+Unless, there is an exemption in the legislation, the value of these benefits and expenses needs to be reported to HMRC at year end so that tax and Class 1A NIC can be collected.
+Class 1A NIC is an employer only charge (there is no corresponding employee NIC charge) on benefits and expenses that have not been subject to Class 1 NIC through the payroll.
+See Simon’s Taxes E8.1119.

-The benefits and expenses are reported on form P11D .
-An employer’s declaration is also required and this is made on form P11D(b) .
-See Simon’s Taxes E4.11124 (subscription sensitive).
+The benefits and expenses are reported on form P11D.
+An employer’s declaration is required and this is made on form P11D(b).
+See Simon’s Taxes E4.11124.

-HMRC has introduced an online service enabling employers to complete forms P11D and the employer declaration.
+HMRC has introduced an online service enabling employers to complete forms P11D and P11D(b) (the employer declaration).

 The boxes on the P11D against which the taxable value is entered are colour coded.
-The brown boxes, suffixed ‘1A’, indicate those benefits that are subject to Class 1A NI.
-The blue boxes indicate that no Class 1A NI is due.
-However, for these benefits, a Class 1 NI charge will normally be due.
-Class 1 NI has to be dealt with through the payroll as there is an employee contribution due.
+The brown boxes, suffixed ‘1A’, indicate those benefits that are subject to Class 1A NIC.
+The blue boxes indicate that no Class 1A NIC is due.
+However, for these benefits, a Class 1 NIC charge will normally be due through payroll at the time of provision of the benefit, with a charge to both employer and employee.

-Form P11D(b) is the employer declaration; the expenses and benefits equivalent of the year-end P35.
-It is also used to adjust the amount of Class 1A NI that is due.
+Form P11D(b) is the employer declaration.
+It is also used to adjust the amount of Class 1A NIC that is due.
 This adjustment may be necessary, eg where benefits have been payrolled, ie taxed through the payroll.
-HMRC is keen for employers to completed forms P11D(b) using the online service .
+HMRC is keen for employers to completed forms P11D(b) using the online service.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.